 - Graduate student research

 - Graduate admissions

 The Department of Electrical and Computer Engineering (ECpE) offers four ways to earn a graduate degree in electrical engineering and computer engineering: a Master of Science with thesis, Master of Science with creative component, traditional Ph.D., and direct entry Ph.D.

 Our Ph.D. students have earned degrees in as few as four years.
 Master’s degree students have earned degrees within two years.

-Student also may select the ECpE department as their home department to pursue graduate degrees in one of four interdepartmental programs: bioinformatics and computational biology (Ph.D.), information assurance (MS, Ph.D.), and human-computer interaction (MS, Ph.D., and certificate).
+Student also may select the ECpE department as their home department to pursue graduate degrees in one of three interdepartmental programs: bioinformatics and computational biology (Ph.D.), information assurance (MS, Ph.D.), and human-computer interaction (MS, Ph.D., and certificate).

 The ECpE department also offers coursework-only Master of Engineering degrees, traditional Master of Science degrees, and graduate certificates online.
 These programs are convenient for working professionals.
 Learn more about our online electrical and computer engineering graduate programs.

 Master’s degrees in electrical and computer engineering require 30 credits, and Ph.D. degrees in electrical and computer engineering requires 72 credits.
 See Program of Study Requirements for complete details on graduate degree requirements.

 Iowa State is a Research I university, which means you can participate in pioneering research.
 The National Research Council recently ranked our electrical engineering Ph.D. program among the top 28 nationwide.
 You can research topics in electrical and computer engineering ranging from developing a novel ultrasound therapy system to inventing new approaches and techniques for enhancing cybersecurity.